jupyterhub/mybinder.org-deploy/docs/source/production_environment.md

 and another dedicated to "user" pods (builds and user servers).
 This strategy helps protect our key services from potential issues caused by users and helps us drain user nodes when we need to.

-Since only user pods should be running on the user nodes, cordoning that node should result it in being drained and reclaimed after the max-pod-age lifetime limit which often wouldn't happen without manual intervention.
+Since ~only user pods should be running on the user nodes, cordoning that node should result in it being drained and reclaimed after the max-pod-age lifetime limit which often wouldn't happen without manual intervention.

+It is still *not quite true* that only user pods are running on the user nodes at this point.
+There can be some pods such as heapster and kube-dns that may run on user nodes, and need to be manually removed from the pod after cordoning before the autoscaler will allow culling.

-In the future, when we implement a pod packing strategy, nodes could get reclaimed
+In the future, when we implement a pod packing strategy and node taints, nodes could get reclaimed truly automatically without any intervention, but we are not there yet.

 Users and core pods are assigned to their pools via a `nodeSelector` in `config/prod.yaml`.
-We have one pool of each, which has a name.
+We use a custom label `mybinder.org/node-purpose = core | user` to select which node a pod should run on.

 ## mybinder.org specific extra software